 4. Dancing can help improve balance and coordination.
 The center of gravity shifts up and forward during pregnancy, which causes pregnant women to feel clumsy (5).

 5.Dancing helps keep blood pressure in check, which helps the mother provide enough nutrients and oxygen for proper fetal development and growth (6).

 7 Precautions To Be Taken While Dancing During Your Pregnancy

-While dancing can be fun and can help you maintain your fitness levels during pregnancy, there are some precautions that you should definitely take to ensure that you have a safe and healthy pregnancy.
+While dancing can be a fun addition to your prenatal exercise classes and can help you maintain your fitness levels during pregnancy, there are some precautions that you should take to ensure that you have a safe and healthy pregnancy.

 Some of the precautions are mentioned below:

 1. Do warm-up session and stretching before getting on with the dancing.
 It will prepare your joints, ligaments, and muscles to cope with the extra pressure that will build during dancing, and you will safely avoid any chances of injury.

 Note: Skipping warm-up increases the chances of an injury, joint pain, and rapid heart rate increase, which is not good during pregnancy.